 Can Alcohol Gastritis Be Prevented?

-The best way to prevent alcoholic gastritis is to limit alcohol consumption or eliminate it altogether.
 Moderation is key to reducing the risk of irritation and damage to the stomach lining.
 For individuals who regularly consume alcohol, it’s important to give your stomach time to recover by taking breaks from drinking.
 Additionally, adopting a healthy diet, managing stress, and avoiding medications that can irritate the stomach lining are all important steps in preventing alcoholic gastritis.
+Spicy foods can also trigger symptoms and should be limited if you drink alcohol.

 Is Alcoholic Gastritis Reversible?